bmikolaj/cpdirtree/README.md

 `-b BLACKLIST`, `--blacklist BLACKLIST` specifies a list of files and/or directories (separated by a space) to omit from rescuing (case-sensitive).
 Wildcards are accepted.
 ###Example
-`user@computer:$ direscraw /media/Drive1/ /media/Drive2/Backup/ -b *.mp3 'Pictures Of Me'` (This will omit all mp3 files and a directory called Pictures Of Me).
+`user@computer:$ cpdirtree /media/Drive1/ /media/Drive2/Backup/ -b *.mp3 'Pictures Of Me'` (This will omit all mp3 files and a directory called Pictures Of Me).

 Note: Directories and files with characters that need escaping can be put in quotes.
 Files and directories are case-sensitive.
 Wildcards are accepted.